awslabs/aws-c-io/README.md

 ## Concepts

 ### Event Loop
-Core to Async-IO is the event loop.
+Core to Async-IO is the event-loop.
 We provide an implementation for most platforms out of the box:

 Platform | Implementation
 --- | ---